USS Monomoy: World War II Navy service

-Monomoy, manned and operated by the U.S. Coast Guard, joined the Weather Patrol, U.S. Atlantic Fleet, in 1942.
+Monomoy, crewed and operated by the U.S. Coast Guard, joined the Weather Patrol, U.S. Atlantic Fleet, in 1942.
 From her base at Boston, Massachusetts, she periodically sailed to weather stations 1 and 2, where she provided weather reports vital for the safety of convoys and air commerce.

 Operating in dangerous waters, she made frequent contact with enemy submarines.
 At 9:07 PM on 24 July 1942 after spotting wake from two torpedoes crossing ten yards off the bow, the Officer of the Deck (Albert L. Preston) spotted a U-Boat periscope and conning tower.
 Four shots were fired from the 4" gun at 9:09 PM.
 The second, targeted at 2,000 yards, resulted in a metallic thud and a fire at the location of the U-Boat, which then disappeared from view.
 Two more shots were fired, followed by depth charges.
 No survivors were seen.

 She continued patrolling the North Atlantic, the North Sea, and the Bay of Biscay for the next 15 months.
 At times it took two men to control the ship's wheel in the rough seas.
 The ship rendered valuable service to Allied ships and planes in the North Atlantic.